fleetdm/fleet/docs/Contributing/Testing.md

 Then, in the "SMTP options" section, enter any email address in the "Sender address" field, set the "SMTP server" to `localhost` on port `1025`, and set "Authentication type" to `None`.
 Note that you may use any active or inactive sender address.

-Visit [localhost:8025](http://localhost:8025) to view MailHog's admin interface which will display all emails sent using the simulated mail server.
+Visit [localhost:8025](http://localhost:8025) to view MailHog's admin interface displaying all emails sent using the simulated mail server.

 ## Development database management